exercism/go/docs/TESTS.md

 ### Running benchmarks

 Most exercises contain benchmarks, that you can use to determine how changes to your solution affect its performance.
-To run the benchmarks for an exercise use the command `go test -bench .` inside the exercise directory.
+To run the benchmarks for an exercise use the command `go test -v --bench . --benchmem` inside the exercise directory.

 ### Testable examples